-For the last 6 weeks SD3D has been working with Aon to design and print a record breaking 9′ x 10.5′ city.
+For the last 6 weeks SD3D has been working with Aon to design and 3D print a record breaking 9′ x 10.5′ city.
 This giant city helped to show off the vast portfolio offered by Aon to it’s clients and allowed us to test our printing abilities.
+This is one of our favorite large format 3D printing projects that we have worked on to-date.

 When it came to designing this city, we were given the 2D drawing you see above.
-From that, our team was able to use Rhino design software to make this drawing come to life in the third dimension.
+From that, our team was able to use Rhino design software to make this drawing come to life in 3D.

 Spending over 200 hours of design work, we were able to get some of the results you see below: